MrLeebo/jeremyliberman.com/src/pages/2012-04-15-participating-in-the-white-houses-summer-jobs-code-sprint.md

 Two weeks ago, I read the post on the White House’s [blog](http://www.whitehouse.gov/blog/) challenging developers to participate in the code sprint.
 And it’s not like I make a habit of reading a blog about the residence of the first family and looking for programmer stuff–I had been directed there by an article about the code sprint from the [Associated Press](http://www.ap.org/).

-My coworkers helped me brainstorm the initial idea for the proejct, which was to connect the job listings from the [Summer Jobs+ Bank](http://www.dol.gov/summerjobs/) with the NYC public transportation information available through [NYC OpenData](https://nycopendata.socrata.com/).
+My coworkers helped me brainstorm the initial idea for the project, which was to connect the job listings from the [Summer Jobs+ Bank](http://www.dol.gov/summerjobs/) with the NYC public transportation information available through [NYC OpenData](https://nycopendata.socrata.com/).
 I wanted to make the assumption that there would be youths that would not have access to a car and needed information about job listings that would be “within walking distance of your house” or “this is the bus route you would take”.

 I know it seems a little weird for a dude based out of Kansas City, Missouri who has never even been to New York to select this kind of project.
 However, I was already aware of NYC’s efforts to provide a great deal of city information to the public through the OpenData project, including up-to-date statistics on bus and subway routes.
 New York City seemed like a good city to set up a demonstration and, if the idea had traction, more cities could be added over time.